Isle of Wight Guru

 23. Chert, St Lawrence

 This one's just weird.
 Chert is a very 1970s property which is rented out by the National Trust.
-It proudly offers a 'monochrome interior...and bright orange bathroom'.
-It sleeps 4 and a week costs between £450 - £1200.
+It sleeps four people and proudly offers a 'monochrome interior...and bright orange bathroom'.

 I'm now wondering if my mother should have kept her avocado green bathroom so it could have become a National Trust property in a few years' time.